Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 TRANSPORTATION: Bürkliplatz → Kilchberg ZH, Lindt & Sprüngli via bus 165 (13 min, 11 stops, CHF 11.60)

-The obvious, undeniable highlight of visiting a chocolate museum is that you’re bound to taste a lot of chocolate.
-I was stunned at the sheer amount of free tastings offered to visitors—from unlimited spoons to scoop up dark, milk, and white varieties of liquid chocolate to chunks of exotic flavors enhanced with hints of orange, lime, and chili to literally as many handfuls of Lindt truffles as you can stuff in your purse on the way out!
-Given the specificity with which I remember this experience, you can imagine the copious amounts of chocolate I consumed which promptly triggered a stomach ache.
-Enter this museum with more wisdom than I and remember that just because there’s endless chocolate in front of you, you don’t have to eat it all at once!
+The obvious, undeniable highlight of visiting a chocolate museum is that you’re going to taste a lot of chocolate.
+I was stunned at the sheer amount of free samples offered to visitors—from unlimited spoons to scoop up dark, milk, and white varieties of liquid chocolate to chunks of exotic flavors enhanced with hints of orange, lime, and chili to literally as many handfuls of Lindt truffles as you can stuff in your purse on the way out!

 -